spgreen/eduroam-freeradius-docker/README.md

     	YOUR_REALM=docker.sg
     	YOUR_PASSWORD=docker123
     	ENVIRONMENT=TEST                # Select from either TEST or PRODUCTION
+        TZ=UTC                          # Set timezone. e.g. Asia/Singapore, Pacific/Auckland, etc

-Notes:  It links with the './files/environment/root/run.sh' script to:
+Notes:  It links with the `./files/environment/root/run.sh` script to:
-* configure your eduroam FLR servers with their corresponding secrets and your eduroam realm settings (yourdomain.tld) in /etc/raddb/proxy.conf
+* configure your eduroam FLR servers with their corresponding secrets and your eduroam realm settings (yourdomain.tld) in `/etc/raddb/proxy.conf`
-* configure your eduroam FLR servers with their secrets in /etc/raddb/clients.conf
+* configure your eduroam FLR servers with their secrets in `/etc/raddb/clients.conf`
-* configure the testuser's realm and password in /etc/raddb/mods-config/files/authorize
+* configure the testuser's realm and password in `/etc/raddb/mods-config/files/authorize`
 * configures between TEST or PRODUCTION environment.
-TEST gives more debug logging information found in /var/log/freeradius/radius.log
+TEST gives more debug logging information found in `/var/log/freeradius/radius.log`

 #### Running: